How to Send Money to the US from Canada?

 Yes, provided you use a regulated, reputable provider.
 Online money transfers to the USA from Canada are processed through secure, encrypted platforms under the oversight of Canadian and international financial regulations.

-What makes a provider safe?
+What makes an international money transfer provider safe?

 Best, cheapest, and fastest ways to send money from Canada to the USA